 First is the traditional dental bridge.
 This dental restoration uses two crowns which are placed on top of your adjacent teeth.
-Your dentist needs to reshape nearby teeth to make sure that there is sufficient space to attach the crowns.
+Your dentist needs to reshape nearby teeth to make sure that there is enough space to attach the crowns.

 Next is the cantilever bridge.
 As opposed to the traditional type, this uses a single crown to support the entire restoration.
-Usually this is not advisable to use on your back teeth as your molars have the most pressure when you bite.
+Normally this is not advisable to use on your back teeth as your molars have the most pressure when you bite.
 This bridge can easily collapse and it would just be a waste of money if it gets damaged.
-This bridge is still present as option for patients who want to preserve the original structure of their tooth.
+This bridge is still presented as option for patients who want to preserve the original structure of their tooth.
 However, it is no longer recommended by most dentists.

 Third is the bonded bridge.
 Minimal alteration of your surrounding teeth is involved here.
 But there are two small wings that will be attached to your adjacent teeth.
 To apply this type, your dentist has to create a durable bond for the restoration and micro-etch … Read the rest

-Traditional Braces – This is the commonly used one among the different types of braces available today and is often specifically designed for children.
+Traditional Braces – This is the commonly used one among the different types of braces available today and is often designed specifically for children.
 Traditional braces mainly consist of one small bracket glued to the front part of each tooth.
 A band is frequently used in the molars to provide support.

 Generally, brackets are durable enough and come in a number of different materials such as metal, ceramic and gold.
 To as more fun detail, brackets are decorated with different ligatures, so you can simply pick out your favorite color and your own unique style.